-\textbf{[B2] to provide unique services:} providing \textit{personalization} increases the value of provided information \cite{duijst2017can}.
-In the ethnography data collection study \cite{tallyn2018ethnobot}, eight participants reported dissatisfaction about the chatbot generic guidance to specific places.
-Participants self-reported that the chatbot should use their current location to direct them to places more conveniently located, and ask for participants interests and preferences aiming at directing them to areas that meet their needs.
-When exploring how teammates used a task-assignment chatbot, \cite{toxtli2018understanding} found that the use of the chatbot varied depending on the participants' levels of hierarchy.
-Similarly, qualitative analysis of perceived interruption in a workplace chat \cite{liao2016what} suggest that interruption is likely associated with users' general aversion to unsolicited messages at work.
-Hence, the authors argue that chatbot's messages should be personalized to the user's general preference. \cite{liao2016what} also found that users with low social-agent orientation emphasize the utilitarian value of the system, while users with high social-agent orientation see the system as a humanized assistant.
-This outcome advocates to the need of personalizing the interaction to individual users' mental model.
-In \cite{thies2017how}, participants reported preference for a chatbot that remember their details, likes and dislikes, and preferences, and use the information to voluntarily make useful recommendations.
-In \cite{jain2018evaluating}, two participants also expected chatbots to retain context from previous interactions to improve recommendations.
+\textbf{[B2] to provide unique services:} providing \textit{personalization} increases the value of provided information \citep{duijst2017can}.
+In the ethnography data collection study \citep{tallyn2018ethnobot}, eight participants reported dissatisfaction with the chatbot's generic guidance to specific places.
+Participants self-reported that the chatbot should use their current location to direct them to places more conveniently located, and ask for participants interests and preferences to direct them to areas that meet their needs.
+When exploring how teammates used a task-assignment chatbot, \citet{toxtli2018understanding} found that the use of the chatbot varied depending on the participants' levels of hierarchy.
+Similarly, qualitative analysis of perceived interruption in a workplace chat \citep{liao2016what} suggests that interruption is likely associated with users' general aversion to unsolicited messages at work.
+Hence, the authors argue that chatbot's messages should be personalized to the user's general preference. \citet{liao2016what} also found that users with low social-agent orientation emphasize the utilitarian value of the system, while users with high social-agent orientation see the system as a humanized assistant.
+This outcome support to the need to personalize the interaction to individual user's mental models.
+In \citet{thies2017how}, participants reported preference for a chatbot that remembers their details, likes and dislikes, and preferences, and voluntarily uses the information to make recommendations.
+In \citet{jain2018evaluating}, two participants also expected chatbots to retain context from previous interactions to improve recommendations.